The motivic Adams-Novikov spectral sequence at odd primes over $\mathbb{C}$ and $\mathbb{R}$: Generalized motivic Adams spectral sequences

-Here Cotor denotes the derived functors of the cotensor product in the category of \(E_{**}(E)\)-comodules and can be computed as the homology of the Cobar complex \(C^*(E)\).\\ Convergence in this general situation is discussed by Bousfield in \cite{BOU}; under certain assumptions, the spectral sequence converges to a filtration of the homotopy groups of the \(E\)-nilpotent completion of \(X\), which was defined in Chapter 1.
-Here convergence does not mean strong convergence but complete convergence, defined in \cite[Chapter 6]{BOU}.
-We will look at the following three cases:\\ The homological motivic Adams spectral sequence, where \(E=H\Z/l, X=S\); the motivic Adams spectral sequence for the computation of the coefficients of the \(l\)-completed motivic Brown-Peterson spectrum \(ABP^\wedge_l\), where \(E=H\Z/l, X=ABP^\wedge_l\); and the $l$-complete motivic Adams-Novikov spectral sequence, where \(E=ABP^\wedge_l, X=S\).\\ In these instances, the spectral sequence will converge strongly by virtue of a vanishing line or because the spectral sequence degenerates.\\ \\In the case \(E=H\Z/l\), the \(H\)-nilpotent completion has been described more explicitely by Hu, Kriz and Ormsby in \cite[Theorem 1]{HKO}, which we restate here for convenience:
+Convergence in this general situation is discussed by Bousfield in \cite{BOU}.
+Under certain assumptions, the spectral sequence converges completely (c.f.\cite[Chapter 6]{BOU}) to a filtration of the homotopy groups of the so called \(E\)-nilpotent completion \(X_E^{\wedge}\) of \(X\) (\cite[Chapter 5]{BOU}).
+In the case of the homological motivic Adams spectral sequence where \(E=H\Z/l, X=S\) and of the $l$-complete motivic Adams-Novikov spectral sequence where \(E=ABP^\wedge_l, X=S\), this turns out to be the completion at \(l\) and \(\eta\) by work of Hu, Kriz and Ormsby in \cite[Theorem 1]{HKO}.
+Their result tells us that for an odd prime \(l\) we have \(S_{H\Z/l}^\wedge \cong S^{\wedge}_l\) over \(k=\C\) and \(S_{H\Z/l}^\wedge \cong S^{\wedge}_{l, \eta}\) over \(k=\R\).